ablaamim/Piscine-42/readme.md

 * The will to learn .

-* Simple manipulation of a mouse and keyboard .
+* Simple manipulation of a mouse and a keyboard .

 * [Link for music](https://www.youtube.com/watch?v=jo7f059kJ-A&list=PLc11zrc3DKEnLmW4jYv84KNC3Y9wk5oh-&index=1&ab_channel=BrownswoodRecordings) to relief you .